Our Team

 - consulting with victims of crime and promoting reforms to meet their needs; and

-- advising the ACT Government on matters in relation to victims of crime in the ACT
+- advising the ACT Government on matters in relation to victims of crime in the ACT.

-- I am the Chair of the Family Violence Intervention Program Coordinating Committee.
+- Family Violence Intervention Program

 It is my job to work with the criminal justice system to ensure that people who experience crime are treated in accordance with the Charter of Rights for Victims of Crime (the charter).
 I do this by: